apple/unityplugins/README.md

 ## Leaving Feedback
-See the [Feedback](Documentation/Feedback.md) documentation for more information.
+Leave an issue for the community or see the [Feedback](Documentation/Feedback.md) documentation for more information.